Go Backpacking

 Over time, as more people saw this, tour operators took notice.
 The activity went viral with the advent of smartphones and social media.

 In 2018 alone, over 6 million visitors came to The Bahamas to swim with pigs.
-It's become a significant draw to the country and thus has had a beneficial economic impact.
+This has become a significant draw to the country and has had a beneficial economic impact.

 A pig swims circles around Kel at Pig Island in The Bahamas